 Hormone treatment is not safe for everybody, and your specialist would check whether it is safe for you.
 If, for example, you have a history of blood clots (thrombosis) or heart disease or serious migraines, it may be too risky for you to have oestrogen treatment.
 If you have a history of breast cancer, cancer of the womb (uterus) or serious liver problems, it may not be safe for you to have testosterone treatment.
 If hormones are prescribed, you would have regular blood tests and physical check-ups to make sure they are not causing any harm.

-Hormones may be the only treatment you need to live as the opposite gender.
+Hormones may be the only treatment you need to live as the opposite sex.
 However, some people have hormone treatment and an operation as well.

-There are quite a number of different operations which may be done for people wishing to change their gender.
+There are quite a number of different operations which may be done for people wishing to change their sex.
 These include:

 - Genital changes for males wishing to become females.
 In this case, the penis and testicles are removed.
 Female genitals are fashioned in their place.
 A vagina, labia and clitoris can be created.